kynex7510/3dbrew/content/ACTA:ApproveByCreditCard.md

 | 0x17   | 0x1         | u8, ExpirationYear                             |
 | 0x18   | 0x7         | NULL-terminated 6-character ASCII PostalCode   |
 | 0x1F   | 0x100 + 0x1 | NULL-terminated 256-character ASCII Email      |

-# Description

-Requests COPPA parental consent using the given credit card information.
-The account slot must be 0xFE.
-Therefore, this command can only be used with the currently loaded account.